gvwilson/thirdbit/src/fiction/santas/index.md

 Zubi, come on!
 I know it's scary, but this could be our only shot!"

-"I'm not scared, Finner, I just don't want to go."
+"I'm not scared, Finner, I just don't want to go.
+I—I'm sorry.
+I'm really sorry.
+When we tried to escape?
+That wasn't real."

 "…what?"

-"I don't want to go.
+"I'm really sorry.
+They told me about the janitor's closet and how the fan would come out and they said that as long as you were thinking about escaping like that you wouldn't get better and I'd actually be helping you and, and, look,
+I'm really sorry,
+but you should go."

+"I—"

-I don't want to be here any more than you do, but—listen, you should go.
+"I don't want to be here any more than you do,
+Finner,
-You should go right now, okay?
+but you should go right now, okay?
 And, you know, good luck."

 "Wait.